-To the extent such transactions are not otherwise exempted, (29) the Utility Subsidiaries and Intermediate Holding Companies request authority to issue and sell securities, including common equity, preferred shares and preferred securities (including trust preferred securities) (either directly or through a subsidiary), long-term and short-term debt securities, including convertible debt, and derivative instruments with respect to any of the foregoing on the same terms and conditions discussed above for CenterPoint, except that Utility Subsidiary and Intermediate Holding Company debt may be secured or unsecured in the amounts and subject to aggregate amounts of securities outstanding in the applicable categories as set forth on Exhibit G-1 and referenced in Item 1.A.(30) The Utility Subsidiaries and Intermediate Holding Companies also request authorization to enter into obligations with respect to new tax-exempt debt issued on behalf of a Utility Subsidiary or Intermediate Holding Companies, as appropriate, by governmental authorities as well as obligations entered into in connection with the refunding of outstanding tax-exempt debt assumed by CenterPoint in connection with the August 31, 2002 restructuring by which CenterPoint and Utility Holding, LLC became holding companies for the Utility Subsidiaries.
+To the extent such transactions are not otherwise exempted, (30) the Utility Subsidiaries and Intermediate Holding Companies request authority to issue and sell securities, including common equity, preferred stock, preferred securities (including trust preferred securities) (either directly or through a subsidiary), long-term and short-term debt securities, including convertible debt, and derivative instruments with respect to any of the foregoing on the same terms and conditions discussed above for CenterPoint, except that Utility Subsidiary and Intermediate Holding Company debt may be secured or unsecured in the amounts and subject to aggregate amounts of securities outstanding in the applicable categories as set forth on Exhibit G-1 and referenced in Item 1.A.(31) The Utility Subsidiaries and Intermediate Holding Companies also request authorization to enter into obligations with respect to new tax-exempt debt issued on behalf of a Utility Subsidiary or Intermediate Holding Companies, as appropriate, by governmental authorities as well as obligations entered into in connection with the refunding of outstanding tax-exempt debt assumed by CenterPoint in connection with the August 31, 2002 restructuring by which CenterPoint and Utility Holding, LLC became holding companies for the Utility Subsidiaries.
+The Intermediate Holding Companies, other than Texas Genco Holdings, Inc., will not issue or sell securities to entities outside of the CenterPoint System.
 To the extent not exempt pursuant to Rule 52, the Utility Subsidiaries also request authority to enter into hedging transactions to manage their risk in connection with the foregoing issuance of securities subject to the limitations and requirements applicable to CenterPoint, provided, that the Intermediate Holding Companies will not enter into such hedging transactions.